"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

-If you cannot swallow KADIAN®capsules, tell your healthcare provider.
-There may be another way to take KADIAN®that may be right for you.
-If your doctor tells you that you can take KADIAN®using this other way, follow these steps:
+If you cannot swallow KADIAN capsules, tell your healthcare provider.
+There may be another way to take KADIAN that may be right for you.
+If your healthcare provider tells you that you can take KADIAN using this other way, follow these steps:

-Open the KADIAN®capsule and sprinkle the pellets over approximately one tablespoon of apple sauce (Figure 1).
+Open the KADIAN capsule and sprinkle the pellets over about one tablespoon of applesauce (See Figure 1).

-- Swallow all of the apple sauce and pellets right away.
-Do not save any of the apple sauce and pellets for another dose (Figure 2).
+- Swallow all of the applesauce and pellets right away.
+Do not save any of the applesauce and pellets for another dose (See Figure 2).

 - Rinse your mouth to make sure you have swallowed all of the pellets.
-Do not chew the pellets (Figure 3).
+Do not chew the pellets (See Figure 3).

-- Flush the empty capsule down the toilet right away (Figure 4).
+- Flush the empty capsule down the toilet right away (See Figure 4).

 This monograph has been modified to include the generic and brand name in many instances.